New: Sitka Maritime History for Walking Tour

 - Statehood, milestone finally achieved in 1959; fish traps were a big issue.
 Under federal management, the big companies were cozy with federal regulators and could do what they wanted.
 Advent of fish traps, they employed fewer Alaskan fishermen, and could easily overexploit fish streams.
 The ANB took a leading role in fighting for statehood so the state could manage its own resources.
 One of the first acts of the new state was to outlaw fish traps.

 - Russians never conquered or had treaty with Indigenous people of Alaska.
 1867 Treaty of Cession with US left undefined what the “possessions” were.
 Land Claims finally settled in 1971, in order to clear the way for the Alaska Pipeline.
 There would have been no rights to settle without Tlingit lawyer William Paul and the ANB.
 The Alaska Native Land Claims Settlement Act (ANSCA) signed in 1971.
 Created regional Native corporations, with Native people as the shareholders.
+Corporations now a major political and economic force.

 - When the mill closed, fear that Sitka would decline, but, by then was tourism, nonprofit regional health consortium SEARHC, UAS, USCG Air Station Sitka, commercial fishing – not so different from 1900 – a truly diversified economy.
 Sitka’s biggest population growth had been 1970-1980